bencarlson/Sitecore-Commerce-v902-Scaled-Installation/README.md

 .\Bootstrap-Commerce-Engine
 ```

-If 403 error, in config.json for commerce instances (ops, shops, minions and authoring), set: "AntiForgeryEnabled": false,
+If 403 error, in config.json for commerce instances (ops, shops, minions and authoring), set: "AntiForgeryEnabled": false
+Also, make sure to update the username/password & servername in Global.config, as well as setting "TrustedConnection": false

 ### Deploy Commerce Engine Authoring